-The above information was excerpted from New York State Strategic Plan for the Prevention and Control of Diabetes, available at: http://www.health.nv.gov/nvsdoh/consumer/diabetes/strategicplan.htm.
+The above information was excerpted from New York State Strategic Plan for the Prevention and Control of Diabetes.

 The American Diabetes Association's Consensus Panel, which included representation from the American Academy of Pediatrics recommended the following screening protocol for youth deemed at high risk for type 2 diabetes.
+1

-Testing for Type 2 Diabetes in Children
+Testing for Type 2 Diabetes in Children1

-Criteria \
+Criteria